1 dead, 4 taken to hospital after car flips over at Woodlands Avenue 12

 WARNING: GRAPHIC FOOTAGE

 Members of the public were seen rushing forth to help.
-One man pulled out what appeared to be a toddler from the overturned car, and another passenger appeared to crawl out of the car.
+One man pulled the infant from the overturned car, and another passenger appeared to crawl out of the car.

 Other pictures on social media showed debris and what looked like vehicle parts scattered across the junction, as well as what appeared to be a dislodged pedestrian crossing light.